techhound/student-dropout/README.md

 ---

-This project demonstrates how early academic signals and engagement metrics can be turned into actionable insights to reduce dropout risk, especially for equity-focused organizations like AVID.
+This project demonstrates how early academic signals and engagement metrics can be turned into actionable insights to reduce dropout risk, especially for equity-focused organizations.